mukesh-capsitech/rossanodan/content/posts/how-to-create-a--personal-photo-server.md

 Here's [a good article](https://itsfoss.com/ssh-into-raspberry/) about how to connect via SSH to your Raspberry Pi.

 Ta-da!
-Nextcloud is up and running, ready to be initialized!
+Nextcloud is up and running, ready to use! :tada: :tada: :tada:

+Setup the administrator account and do not change the storage and database settings.
+It's not time for that yet.

 ## Let's take a closer look

 Sweet, Nextcloud is working and is reachable only within my WiFi connection.
 I can upload photos from my smartphone too!

-Let's take a look at the container.
+Let's take a look at the container now.
 Run

 ```
 docker ps

 CONTAINER ID        IMAGE               COMMAND                  CREATED             STATUS              PORTS                  NAMES
 a1d31d5ee1d6        nextcloud           "/entrypoint.sh apac…"   2 hours ago         Up 37 minutes       0.0.0.0:8080->80/tcp   nextcloud_app_1
 ```